-CONTACT GUIDELINES BASED ON SDM RISK LEVELS SDM Risk Level Description/Criteria Contact Guidelines and Protocol INTENSIVE Caregiver actions or family circumstances contribute to imminent danger of serious physical or emotional harm to the child or inability to meet child's basic needs.
+SDM Risk Level Description/Criteria Contact Guidelines and Protocol INTENSIVE Caregiver actions or family circumstances contribute to imminent danger of serious physical or emotional harm to the child or inability to meet child's basic needs.
 This may include but is not limited to: Caregiver displays chronic or severe mental health challenges or symptoms that impair their ability to meet child's basic needs and/or ensure safety.
 Caregiver's use of alcohol or drugs results in behaviors that seriously and consistently impede their ability to meet the child's basic needs and/or ensure safety.
 Intimate partner relationships that have resulted in children experiencing substantial harm due to witnessing the violence and/or being injured.
 No less than weekly face to face visits with families, which can be by a CFSA Social Worker, Supervisor or CFSA Family Support Worker, with at least two face to face visits/month in the family's home by the social worker or supervisor.
 Visits will relate directly to the case plan goals and reflect substantive information on progress, barriers, and safety.
 Families with an active safety plan may have more visits as needed.
 Teaming meeting (formal or informal) held within 60 days of the completion of the initial case plan, and subsequently as needed.
+At least two contacts with service providers and collateral contacts during the month.